saltyrtc/saltyrtc-meta/Task-WebRTC.md

   representation.
 If the *type* field is `rollback`, the field MAY be omitted.

-The responder SHALL validate that the *offer* field is a dictionary/ object containing the above mentioned fields and value types.
+The responder SHALL validate that the *offer* field is a `Map` containing the above mentioned fields and value types.
 It SHALL continue by setting the value of that field as the WebRTC `RTCPeerConnection`'s remote description and creating an answer.